Vinfall/sb/README.md

 - bulk-crap-uninstaller: smaller than `extras/bulk-crap-uninstaller`, requires dotnet-6-desktopruntime
 - gdsdecomp: Godot reverse engineering tools, merged in `games/gdsdecomp`
+- lunatranslator: breaks from time to time due to upsteam changes, use `sb/lunatranslator-latest` instead, which is guranteed to work
 - spice-guest-tools: NOT recommended, use `virtio-win` instead

 ## [License](LICENSE)